Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 11. Splay (Silver Streaks):

-Splay, also known as silver streaks, is a defect that appears as silver or white streaks on the surface of the part.
+Splay, also known as silver streaks, is a defect that appears as silver or white streaks on the surface of the clear part.
 It is often caused by moisture in the resin or improper material handling.

 Solution: